Dovyski/dovyski.github.io/README.md

 photo as the identity reference; the prompt is saved in `_design/spaceflight-image-prompt.md`.

+The current homepage uses separate space and astronaut layers.
+The developer portrait and its prompt are documented in `_design/astronaut-laptop-prompt.md`;
+the space-background prompt is in `_design/layered-hero-prompts.md`.
+Historical video sources and edit timestamps are recorded in `_design/archival-footage.md`.
+Hero motion can be paused and honors reduced-motion and data-saving preferences.

-With a clean working tree, switch between designs using `git switch master` and `git switch design/editorial-refresh`.
+With a clean working tree, switch between designs using `git switch master` and `git switch design/spaceflight` (or `git switch design/editorial-refresh` for the earlier editorial experiment).
 Restart the preview server after switching branches so the generated pages are rebuilt together.

 With Jekyll and `jekyll-paginate` installed, run from the repository root: